| ELECTRON BEAM TECHNOLOGY EQUIPMENT

 meters per minute for kilograms per minute in the above equation to

+do so.
 Some useful numbers to remember when dealing with dose

 predictions are: 1 KW of Beam power will process 360 Mega-Rad- kilograms